 Are you searching for a Harvard style citation?
 By the end of this article, you will write and reference your work with Harvard style referencing.
 Harvard style referencing is the easiest of all citation styles you can use in your dissertation.
 When writing your academic paper, your professor always reminds you to check for in-text referencing and the bibliography to ensure you write them according to the Harvard referencing style.

-You can also search for Harvard style outline and learn more on how to write your dissertation using this citation method.
+You can also search for Harvard style outline at Dissertation Team and learn more on how to write your dissertation using this citation method.